 Ontario is one of the largest film and television production centres in North America, with the economic contribution of film and television productions supported by the Province of Ontario valued at $1.6 billion in 2017.1 Ontario is home to world-class animation and visual effects studios and includes players across all parts of the audiovisual content production and delivery value chain.

-The film and TV production sector in Ontario is mainly made up of small- to medium-sized companies producing a combination of their own proprietary productions and service productions with international partners.
-The province is also home to world-class animation and visual effects studios.
-In 2014-15, Ontario generated 38% of the national film and television production volume.3
+The film and TV production industry in Ontario is mainly made up of small- to medium-sized companies producing a combination of their own proprietary productions and service productions with international partners.
+In 2016-17, Ontario generated 35% of national film and television production volume.2